Jane Eyre: Contemporary reviews

 The People's Journal compliments the novel's vigour, stating that "the reader never tires, never sleeps: the swell and tide of an affluent existence, an irresistible energy, bears him onward, from first to last.
 It is impossible to deny that the author possesses native power in an uncommon degree—showing itself now in rapid headlong recital, now in stern, fierce, daring dashes in portraiture—anon in subtle, startling mental anatomy—here in a grand illusion, there in an original metaphor—again in a wild gush of genuine poetry."

 American publication The Nineteenth Century defended the novel against accusations of immorality, describing it as "a work which has produced a decided sensation in this country and in England...
 Jane Eyre has made its mark upon the age, and even palsied the talons of mercenary criticism.
 Yes, critics hired to abuse or panegyrize, at so much per line, have felt a throb of human feeling pervade their veins, at the perusal of Jane Eyre.
 This is extraordinary—almost preternatural—smacking strongly of the miraculous—and yet it is true...
 We have seen Jane Eyre put down, as a work of gross immorality, and its author described as the very incarnation of sensualism.
 To any one, who has read the work, this may look ridiculous, and yet it is true."

 The Indicator, concerning speculation regarding the gender of the author, wrote, "We doubt not it will soon cease to be a secret; but on one assertion we are willing to risk our critical reputation—and that is, that no woman wrote it.
 This was our decided conviction at the first perusal, and a somewhat careful study of the work has strengthened it.
 No woman in all the annals of feminine celebrity ever wrote such a style, terse yet eloquent, and filled with energy bordering sometimes almost on rudeness: no woman ever conceived such masculine characters as those portrayed here."

 Twentieth century

 Literary critic Jerome Beaty believed the close first-person perspective leaves the reader "too uncritically accepting of her worldview", and often leads reading and conversation about the novel towards supporting Jane, regardless of how irregular her ideas or perspectives are.
+One reviewer has compared the novel to Lace by Shirley Conran in terms of the influence on women readers.

-In 2003, the novel was ranked number 10 in the BBC's survey The Big Read.
+In 2003, the novel was ranked number 10 in the BBC's survey The Big Read, a survey to find British people's favourite novel.